 An Apple Mac?

 The second most popular setup after a Windows PC is an Apple Mac.
-Macs are different from PCs in that the system, Mac OS X, is tightly tied to the Mac hardware; you can’t run Mac OS X on a PC (though you can run Windows and Linux on a Mac).
+Macs differ from PCs in that the Mac OS X system is tightly tied to the Mac hardware; you can’t run Mac OS X on a PC (though you can run Windows and Linux on a Mac).
 On the plus side, this tight integration means that Macs are generally very stable.
 You’ll also find that Macs are very easy to learn for a beginner, though if you’re used to Windows, it’ll take you a week or two to switch to Mac OS.

 The bad news is that you’re tied to Apple as a hardware supplier, and Apple’s computers do tend to be a bit pricier than most PC equivalents.
 However, the quality of the hardware and the relatively trouble-free running of Mac OS help offset the extra cost.
-As with Windows, prepare to spend some extra cash on third-party software, though Macs come with some great built-in software for jobs like photo editing and movie making.
-Macs are perfect for absolute beginners, creative types, and people who want their computers to “just work” with a minimum of fuss.
+As with Windows, prepare to spend additional cash on third-party software, though Macs come with great built-in software for jobs like photo editing and movie making.
+Macs are perfect for beginners, creative types, and people who want their computers to “just work” with minimal fuss.

 A PC running Linux?

-In recent years a third option has appeared for the home user: Linux.
-This versatile system can run on PCs, Macs, and even mobile phones.
-While not as user-friendly as Windows or Mac OS, its ease of use and compatibility is constantly improving.
-Best of all, it’s completely free, and there’s a huge range of free software available for it, so it’s a great choice if you’re on a budget.
+In recent years, a third option has appeared for home users: Linux.
+This versatile system can run on PCs, Macs, and mobile phones.
+While not as user-friendly as Windows or Mac OS, its ease of use and compatibility constantly improve.
+Best of all, it’s completely free, and a huge range of free software is available, so it’s a great choice if you’re on a budget.
 Generally speaking, Linux tends to be more stable than Windows and doesn’t carry such a risk of virus infection.

 Linux comes in many different flavors, known as “distributions.”
-A popular choice for home use is Ubuntu (http://www.ubuntu.com/), which is just about the easiest to use Linux distribution out there.
-You download a CD image, burn a CD, pop it in and reboot.
-You can run Ubuntu straight off the CD, or install it onto your hard drive as well as, or instead of, your existing system.
+A popular choice for home use is Ubuntu (http://www.ubuntu.com/), which is just about the easiest-to-use Linux distribution.
+You download a CD image, burn it, pop it in, and reboot.
+You can run Ubuntu straight off the CD or install it onto your hard drive instead of your existing system.
 The main problem with Linux is that not all peripherals – such as web cameras and printers – play nicely with it; however, peripheral support in Linux is much better than a few years ago.

-Linux is a good choice if you’re technically minded, you don’t fancy forking out for a Mac, you like the idea of a vast range of totally free software, or you’d like to try something different.
-At the end of the day, the best system for you is the one you feel most comfortable with, and that also helps you get your stuff done easily.
-It’s worth spending some time with all three setups if you can, then choose the one that feels right for you.
+Linux is a good choice if you’re technically minded, don’t fancy forking out for a Mac, like the idea of a vast range of totally free software, or would like to try something different.
+At the end of the day, the best system for you is the one you feel most comfortable with, which also helps you get your stuff done easily.
+It’s worth spending some time with all three setups if you can, then choosing the one that feels right for you.